Condensation polymer

 Condensation polymerization is a form of step-growth polymerization.
 Linear polymers are produced from bifunctional monomers, i.e. compounds with two reactive end-groups.
-Common condensation polymers include polyamides, polyacetals, and proteins.
+Common condensation polymers include polyesters, polyamides such as nylon, polyacetals, and proteins.

 Polyamides

 One important class of condensation polymers are polyamides.
 They arise from the reaction of carboxylic acid and an amine.
 Examples include nylons and proteins.
 When prepared from amino-carboxylic acids, e.g. amino acids, the stoichiometry of the polymerization includes co-formation of water: